GPU Linodes

 GPU use cases

-Below is a list of common tools used for machine learning and AI that can be installed on a GPU Compute Instance:
+Below is a representative set of common frameworks and runtimes used for machine learning development and AI inference that can be deployed on a GPU Linode:

 • TensorFlow - a free, open-source, machine learning framework, and deep learning library.
 Tensorflow was originally developed by Google for internal use and later fully released to the public under the Apache License.